lightuponcloud/dubstack/API.md

 ## POST /riak/upload/[:bucket_id] Upload file

 Allows to upload files to Riak CS.
-This API endpoint also creates bucket if it do not exist, transliterates provided ``"object_name"`` to use it as Riak CS object key, attaches original name and modification time to object metadata, so desktop applications can find what version of file is latest.
+This API endpoint also creates bucket if it do not exist, transliterates provided ``"object_key"`` to use it as Riak CS object key, attaches original name and modification time to object metadata, so desktop applications can find what version of file is latest.